jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 The paucity of up-to-date information on equipment and system parameters, especially power consumption and maximum throughput, makes estimating the power consumption and energy efficiency of these systems extremely challenging.
-In addition the rapid evolution of technology and products in ICT makes the estimation quickly outdated and possibly inaccurate.
+In addition, the rapid evolution of technology and products in ICT makes the estimation quickly outdated and possibly inaccurate.
 In some cases, physical measurements have to be replaced by partial measurements and mathematical modeling.